My Top 5 Disneyland Tips for Walt Disney World Regulars

 I was a pro by the end of the day and I can only imagine how many attractions Disneyland regulars are getting.
 We did every popular attraction we wanted to experience in both parks and still had time for lots of snacks and entertainment.
 Yay!
 Points for technology.

-Tip 2: Enjoy Pixar Fest at Disneyland Resort
+Tip 2: Enjoy Special Events at Disneyland Resort

-Pixar Fest is in full swing both at Disneyland Park and Disney California Adventure Park.
-I loved the fun Pixar touches all around and I only wish I could return in June to experience the amazingness that Pixar Pier will be!
-And trust me, it WILL be amazing!
-If you can get there this summer, do it.
-You won’t be sorry!
+When I visited, Pixar Fest was in full swing at both at Disneyland Park and Disney California Adventure Park.
+I loved the fun Pixar touches all around and I only wish I could return to experience the amazingness of Pixar Pier!

 The snacks at Disneyland Resort are kind of legendary so we made it our mission to try as many as we possibly could.
 Award for cutest food I’ve ever seen definitely goes to the Alien Macarons at Alien Pizza Planet in Disneyland Park.
 Look how big they are!
 And the filling is a nice berry flavor with lemon in the center.
 Yes, please!